The Blue Planet: Sequel

 In February 2017, the BBC announced a seven-part sequel had been commissioned, titled Blue Planet II, with Sir David Attenborough returning as narrator and presenter.
 The sequel debuted on BBC One, BBC One HD and BBC Earth channel on 29 October 2017.

 Overseas

 The series was sold to over 50 countries.
 In the United States, it was shown as The Blue Planet: Seas of Life with the episodes in a different order, the first one being retitled "Ocean World".
 The series was shown on the Discovery Channel and was narrated by Pierce Brosnan.

 Awards and nominations

 Criticism

 The series attracted some criticism when it was revealed that some of the footage was filmed at an aquarium in Wales.
 The series producer, Alastair Fothergill, said that around 2% of the whole series was filmed in tanks at aquariums.
-A BBC spokesman argued that it would've been unethical to actually disturb the breeding process of wild lobsters for one of the scenes, which was why they made the decision to use the aquarium footage.
+A BBC spokesman argued that it would have been unethical to actually disturb the breeding process of wild lobsters for one of the scenes, which was why they made the decision to use the aquarium footage.